-Using Survey123 Web Designer, you can tightly control many visual aspects of your Web Forms.
+Using the Survey123 web designer, you can tightly control many visual aspects of your online surveys.
 This includes everything from defining the look of your survey header, the style of its background, the alignment, color and size of text used in questions, the placement of logos, etc.

 Of course, all of this is important because people are expecting visually compelling surveys from you.
 Crafting surveys with great visual appeal is particularly critical for public surveys.
 By having good control over the look and feel, you will be able to more closely reflect the feel and brand identity of your own organization or project.

 Before we start, I want to emphasize that in good survey design, the looks are just half of the story.
 Carefully crafting the questions to be included in a survey, their order, wording, grouping and the best fit for the available question types, is the other half.
 Trying to detail all of this at once would make a very lengthy post, so this time I will focus strictly on the visual aspects of surveys: the looks.

 Below you have a few examples illustrating different techniques to make your surveys shine: Custom banners, backgrounds, in-line photos and a few other tricks.

 In this blog post, I will describe a handful of techniques to give your surveys a unique touch, making them look more professional.
 While some of the features I am about to describe will be honored by the Survey123 field app, I will mostly focus on the design of web forms.

 For a quick tour of custom themes, I highly recommend you watch this short video-tutorial.
 In just three minutes, it covers the most important aspects of custom themes.